osamamuhammad3623/self-study-readme-notes/linux_notes/notes.md

 ![](images/pstree.png)

 - to run a command in the background, just add ' &' after typing the command, this will run it in a new job.
+- when you ctrl+c a process to stop/kill it, what happens is that the kernel sends an interrupt signal to the running process.

 ### Related-Commands
 - ps: view a snapshot of running processes, -e to list all processes.